Applying Sunscreen and Tactile Defensiveness: 8 Easy To Implement Tips

 Oftentimes, the face is the most difficult area to apply sunscreen.
 Before applying, first practice self-directed facial massage.
 Make sure to avoid cold hands due to temperature sensitivities.
 Warm up your hands first if needed by rubbing them together or warming them under warm water.

 Demonstrate how to do your own gentle facial massage with a deep touch pressure that feels good.
 First, sit or stand across from each other.
-Start with “before we put on sunscreen on our face, let’s first get our faces ready.”
+Start with “before we put on sunscreen on our faces, let’s first get our faces ready.”
 Rub the palms of your hands together then give your own face a gentle massage over the cheeks, the bridge of the nose, chin, above the lips, and forehead, and even rub over the outside of the ears.
 Skip the eyes.
 “Make sure the pressure is just right- not too hard, not too soft” for the child.
 Saying this out loud can help.
 Then follow the same routine giving a gentle facial massage to the individual as if you are applying sunscreen to their face.

 Continue repeating the steps above a few times a day until the individual is okay with a gentle massage to the face.
 When ready, try a facial lotion or sunscreen.
 Make sure to test any new lotions or sunscreen on the wrist first to check for allergic reactions.